Japanese National Railways: History

 The term Kokuyū Tetsudō "state-owned railway" originally referred to a network of railway lines operated by 17 private companies that were nationalized following the Railway Nationalization Act of 1906 and placed under the control of the Railway Institute.
 Later, the Ministry of Railways and the Ministry of Transportation and Communications took over control of the network.
 The ministries used the name Japanese Government Railways (JGR) to refer their network in English.
 During World War II, many JGR lines were dismantled to supply steel for the war effort.

 On June 1, 1949, by a directive of the U.S. General HQ in Tokyo, JGR was reorganized into Japanese National Railways, a state-owned public corporation.
 JNR enjoyed many successes, including the inauguration of high-speed Shinkansen service along the Tōkaidō Shinkansen line on October 1, 1964.
 However, JNR was not a state-run corporation; its accounting was independent from the national budget.
 Rural sections without enough passengers began to press its management, pulling it further and further into debt.
 In 1983, JNR started to close its unprofitable 83 local lines (the closure continued three years after the privatization).

+In fiscal 1980, JNR recorded a deficit of about ¥1 trillion.

 By 1987, JNR's debt was over ¥27 trillion ($442 billion at 2021 exchange rates) and the company was spending ¥147 for every ¥100 earned.

 Prime Minister Yasuhiro Nakasone, an avowed advocate of privatization, strongly supported breaking up JNR and in August 1982 launched the JNR Reform Commission to officially begin the process.
 By an act of the Diet of Japan, on April 1, 1987, JNR was privatized and divided into seven railway companies, six passenger and one freight, collectively called the Japan Railways Group or JR Group.
 Long-term liabilities of JNR were taken over by the Japanese National Railway Settlement Corporation.
 That corporation was subsequently disbanded on October 22, 1998, and its remaining debts were transferred to the national budget's general accounting and then to the Japan Railway Construction, Transport and Technology Agency.
 By this time the debt has risen to ¥30 trillion ($491 billion in 2021 dollars).